damar-glh/Calculator-C--/README.md

 <h1 align = "center"># Pemrograman-C--Sharp <h1>
-<h4 align = "left">This program is used to complete assignments for the second semester programming course, majoring in informatics, Yogyakarta Amikom University 🤓.<h4>
+<h4 align = "left">This program is used to complete assignments for programming courses in the informatics department at Amikom University, Yogyakarta 🤓.<h4>